The Gift of Teaching Your Dog to Swim

 When owners and their dogs struggle with nail care, most veterinarians and dog trainers recommend using a scratchboard.
 This is a great tool to get your dog started, but this method has some issues you need to watch out for.
 Owners need to be careful the dog’s pads are not getting injured.
 You should be inspecting the feet and nails regularly if you are using this method.
 You may notice that the nails may be filed unevenly.
 Some toes may be near the quick; while others may not be filed enough.
 You need to especially be concerned with the middle two nails on the front feet.
 Those can be hard to get filed using a scratchboard.

-In my program, Dremel Like a Boss, when we realize the Dremel is not an option for a dog, we...
+In my program, Dremel Like a Boss, when we realize the Dremel is not an option for a dog, we talk about manual...

 Continue Reading...